 Blue Gum Community School is an initiative of, and auspiced by, Best-Practice Education Group Ltd, a not-for-profit company limited by guarantee.
 (ABN 67 081 081 423)

 Blue Gum Community School is a small community-based, secular independent school offering education programs for 0-16 year olds.
 Located in Canberra, Australia, Blue Gum is ‘Australian-made’ and named after a robust Australian native eucalypt tree.
 Our school values our Australian context, environment and inheritance, but connects globally – sharing with, and learning from, educators in other cultures.
 Blue Gum adopts a personalised, strengths-based approach to education where every student can be a successful, robust learner.
-Our smallness is our strength – students’ research interests/questions can be explored in-depth; educators can also be flexible in ensuring that the education program responds to contemporary happenings and to the needs/interests of the community, as well as curriculum guidelines.
-Influential reference points include the Reggio Emilia experience, Big Picture Education, Project-Based Learning, Slow Schooling, Nature Education, Place-Based Education, Positive Psychology etc.
+Our smallness is our strength, offering teaching teams differing opportunities to work one-on-one or in small groups or with the whole class, as needed, for teacher-led skills workshops or open-ended in-depth research explorations that are responsive to students’ interests/questions.
+Educators can also be flexible in ensuring that the education program responds to contemporary happenings and to the needs/interests of the community, as well as curriculum guidelines.
+Influential reference points include the Reggio Emilia experience, Project-Based Learning, Slow Schooling, Big Picture Education, Nature Education, Place-Based Education, Positive Psychology etc.

 Families choose the school because of our strengths-based educational philosophy and our reputation for offering a personalised approach to learning that is highly responsive to the uniqueness and strengths/needs of each student, and offers learning opportunities imbedded in authentic/real-life experiences and research wherever possible.
 As a small school with small class sizes, where social/emotional development is as important as academic success, students from a wide range of backgrounds feel safe and can learn at their own pace.
 Families generally join the school for our Playgroup (0-2 years) and Pre-School (3-5 years) programs, but then value the seamless continuation of our strengths-based educational approach into the primary/middle/high school years.
 Other students may join the school at a later date e.g. on moving to Canberra after enjoying the benefits of a small community school elsewhere; or after becoming disenchanted with, or disengaged from, traditional schooling options.
 Because our educational approach has a strong interplay with different layers of community, it particularly suits students/families who are creative independent thinkers (or aspire to be!).